 SOAK UP THE SUN AT COLIGNY BEACH PARK

 Close to the beach is Coligny Plaza, which features 60 shops and restaurants.
-At the plaza, you can also find a movie theater, spas, and salons as well as daily kids activities during the summer months.
+At the plaza, you can also find a movie theater, spas and salons, as well as daily kids activities during the summer months.
 This includes things like magic shows, face painting, and live performances.

 Read More: 18 Of The Best East Coast Family Vacations and Destinations